krei-se/droidfor.ge/README.md

 ## 🪺 App Backup

-Still hit and miss, i need to debug and implement backing up SELinux-context and this will work for more and more apps while i use them, but may never be a general solution.
+Still hit and miss and kinda not part of this project - i need to debug and implement backing up SELinux-context and this will work for more and more apps while i use them, but may never be a general solution.
 Its a broad topic and solutions like Swift Backup already fail at my testcases too.
 If you have Apps that Swift Backup etc. wont backup correclty pls open an issue about them, so i have more testcases.

 # 🔴 Domain - 🔵 Machine - 🟢 User Workflow